PinakeshCrafts/TalkSphere_VideoConferencingPlatform/README.md

 ## 📚 Documentation

 For detailed API usage and customizations, please refer to the [Video SDK Documentation](https://docs.example-videosdk.com).

-## 📈 Roadmap

-- **Add background blur feature**
-- **Introduce breakout rooms**
-- **Enhance accessibility features**

-## 💼 About the Developer

-Developed by Pinakesh Chattopadhyay, a Computer Science student passionate about creating user-friendly and accessible applications.
-Connect with me on [GitHub](https://github.com/Pinakesh2703).

 ![Screenshot_4-11-2024_01254_127 0 0 1](https://github.com/user-attachments/assets/fb0adab7-128e-4579-b178-be25908028a3)